Pshy0/pshy_merge/README.md

 # Combined TFM Lua Scripts

-You can find ready-tu-run combined scripts/modules in `combined/`.
+You can find ready-tu-run-in-game combined scripts in `combined/`.

 - `pshyvs.combined.lua`: My main TFM vs script.
 - `pshyfun.combined.lua`: My main chill script, used for funcorp villages.
 - `mario.combined.lua`: Module to run Nnaaaz#0000's Mario map.
+- `pacmice.combined.lua`: A pacman module, but with mice.

 The folowing scripts require you to download third-party scripts separately,
 place those in `lua/other/`,